BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 In the assembly output of the C high-level code, we can see that for each statement the GCC compiler uses `CMP`, which is of course `O(1)` in the best case given that we match the first condition.

-However, if none match - the point to get to `else` equates to the time complexity of `O(n)` being the worst case.
+On the other hand, if none match - the point to get to `else` equates to the time complexity of `O(n)` being the worst case.
 The average time complexity would _really_ depend on what the code does and how frequently the value to compare proceeds further into the statement, which means more `CMP`s before the condition is met.

 This is where the `switch case` comes in to save the day with the average time complexity of `O(1)` but we have to _make sure_ that the switch case is optimized _into_ a jump table, which we cover in the next section.